 While the legislation targets the activities of commercial contract cheating companies in providing or advertising their paid services to students, it also creates a civil offence for individuals providing illegitimate assistance, whether for payment or not.
 This would cover situations, for example, where a friend or family member writes or contributes to a substantial part of a student’s work.

 "With an increase in academic breaches across the University and across the sector, these legislative changes provide a valuable mechanism to block contract cheating companies from targeting students and empower educational institutions to educate students and keep them away from these nefarious organisations," said Professor McCallum, Registrar and Academic Director (Education).

-October 20 is the International Center for Academic Integrity’s International Day of Action Against Contract Cheating.
-Join our student reps in the fight against contract cheating.
+19 October is the International Center for Academic Integrity’s International Day of Action Against Contract Cheating to raise awareness on this complex problem.

 You can enter their Student TikTok Contest to win up to $150 USD in Amazon Gift Cards.